 Are you worried about getting upset?
 Please don’t be.
 This is completely understandable and we would not want you to not be with your pet because of this.

 The vet will talk you through what will happen and make you aware of the multiple options that we have available if the procedure is not straight forward or if you have concerns.

 The vet will often be joined by a nurse to assist with the procedure.

 An area of fur will be clipped on your pets leg.
 An intravenous catheter will often be placed and secured.
 From here we are ready for the procedure to take place.
 The injection will go into the catheter site or directly into the vein.
 Once the injection is being administered your pet will relax and fall asleep very quickly.
 Once the injection has been given the vet will check your pets chest and confirm their passing over Rainbow Bridge.
 Unfortunately they do not close their eyes,so please be aware that this is normal.

 We can arrange, if you wish, for your pet to be cremated.
 There are two options available: They can be communally cremated with no ashes returned, or we can arrange for your pet to be ‘individually’ cremated.
 They will be cremated on their own and their ashes returned to you in a casket, urn, scatterbox or a number of other vessels.
 We use PCS crematorium in West Stour, which many of our staff members have visited, and you can rest assured that your pet will be treated with dignity and compassion at all stages.

 If you would like to have a look at all that PCS offer then please visit their website www.pcsonline.org.uk

-The Blue Cross run a wonderful Pet Bereavement Support Service.
-If you feel that you are struggling to cope with the loss of your pet and need to talk to somebody: Click on the image below to find out more.
+The Blue Cross run a wonderful Pet Bereavement Support Service as do The Ralph Site.
+If you feel that you are struggling to cope with the loss of your pet and need to talk to somebody: Click on the images below to find out more.